 Pablo Garcia, Miguel Riviera and Maria Montoya were selected by their village to be on the frontlines of forest defense.
 Using smartphones programmed with maps showing recent GLAD deforestation alerts from Global Forest Watch (GFW), they conduct frequent patrols of their ancestral and titled territory to document evidence of illegal deforestation.
 In September of 2018, they discovered a large clearing.
 Investigating a recent GLAD alert in the southwest corner of the community territory, the monitors found almost seven hectares of recently burned forest.
 In place of the trees they found nascent coca plants, illegal in this area of Peru.

-Buen Jardín de Callaru is an indigenous Ticuna community the Bajo Amazonas, a region in northern Peru.
+Buen Jardín de Callaru is an indigenous Ticuna community in the Bajo Amazonas, a region in northern Peru.
 The community settled on the Callaru River in the 19th century after rubber industry interests pushed them off their original territory.
 The village has no formal source of income and survives on subsistence hunting, fishing and farming, gathering other resources they need from the forest around them.

 The region has historically had to deal with illegal activity.
 The Bajo Amazonas sits at the nexus of Peru’s borders with both Brazil and Colombia.
 The boundaries of the three countries are exceptionally porous, making it difficult to track who is traveling in and out of the country and for what purpose.
 As a result, the forest surrounding the village has been neglected by law enforcement.
 Until recently, no investigation had been carried out by the national government in the area surrounding Buen Jardín de Callaru.